 When providing a stool sample for screening, there are no dietary restrictions; you can eat whatever you’d like!

 Any person experiencing diarrhea, blood in their urine, bleeding hemorrhoids, bleeding cuts, or wounds on hands, rectal bleeding or menstruation should not give a stool sample to Cologuard.

 For those that do provide samples, make sure you follow the directions!
 Your stool is time-sensitive, in this case anyway.
 The laboratory will need to process a patient’s sample within a 72-hour window.

 Depending on the type of insurance will determine the price for the Cologuard blood test, for some, it may be higher or lower.
 Price of the test can range from $400-$600.
 Although, talking with your insurance provider can help; you can request fees for the test and laboratory be covered.
 You don’t know unless you ask.

-More than 92% of all patients using Cologuard have a $0 out-of-pocket cost for testing.
+More than 92% of all patients have a $0 out-of-pocket cost for testing.
 For eligible patients ages 50-75, with an average risk for colon cancer, without any symptoms, should be covered by the majority of private health insurance providers.

 Of course, there are some exceptions that will apply.
 No two situations are identical.
-Your insurance plan provider will confirm the costs of Cologuard.
+Your insurance plan provider will confirm the costs.
 You can contact Medicare about how they cover Cologuard in your state.

-Prior to Cologuard or any colorectal or medical screening test, you should understand your coverage and what out-of-pocket expenses you’ll be responsible for.
-Contact your Medicare agent or insurance provider and ask before the testing.
+Prior to any colorectal or medical screening test, you should understand your coverage and what out-of-pocket expenses you’ll be responsible for.
+Those with Medigap Plans are usually protected against high out of pocket costs.

 Also, contacting a broker at the phone number above can save you money on out of pocket costs.
 However, if you can’t call right now, we understand.
 Fill out an online rate form and discover your best plan options.